Sollimann/bonsai/docs/concepts/README.md

 * Use BT's to manage complexity when system control logic grows.
 * Use BT's if priority ordering of conditions and actions matter.
 * Use BT's when failures can occur and your system would need repeated attempts to complete a task.
-* Use BT's when you need parallell semantics.
+* Use BT's when you need parallel semantics.
 It means that multiple processes can happen at the same time and the logic can be constructed around how these processes runs or terminate.

 #### BT vs FSM: